Eye Movement Desensitization and Reprocessing

 It may be helpful for:

-Anxiety, stress, or panic
+Anxiety, stress, panic or phobias

-Trauma or distressing past experiences
+Trauma or distressing experiences

 Emotional triggers or heightened reactions